 Yes.
 Once someone has filed for bankruptcy, all collection efforts must stop.
 This means that while your case is in motion you will not get harassing phone calls, and personal assets will remain safe.
 For example, your home cannot be foreclosed on and you will retain possession of your vehicle.

 How is my income calculated for the purposes of the means test?

 Your income for the last six months is reported, added together, and divided by six to establish an average monthly income.
 Whether this number is lower than the median income for your family size in your state, the amount of disposable income you possess, and your monthly expenses play into whether or not you will pass the means test and be allowed to file for Chapter 7.

 Has your office had success with bankruptcy cases in the past?

-Bradford Law Offices, PLLC has existed for over twenty years, and founder and practicing attorney Danny Bradford has successfully represented over three thousand clients in varying financial states in front of bankruptcy courts.
+Bradford Law Offices, PLLC has existed for over 20 years, and founder and practicing attorney Danny Bradford has successfully represented over three thousand clients in varying financial states in front of bankruptcy courts.

 Why was the means test created?
 And why would someone apply for Chapter 7 bankruptcy if they aren’t in severe financial debt?

 The new qualifications were implemented to prevent people from applying for Chapter 7 bankruptcy who don’t actually need it.
 Chapter 7 bankruptcy is oftentimes favorable to Chapter 13 bankruptcy because it does not have to be paid back.
 People who fail the means test are left with the option to apply for Chapter 13 bankruptcy, which requires a payment plan made up of monthly installments over three to five years.